Scorch Trials

 Sketch Number Two

 Wes was interested in seeing a range of different suggestions.
 The beginning of creating a design is always the hardest part.
-Brainstorming many different, sometimes ''silly'', ideas is very helpfull in order to find a direction.
+Brainstorming many different ideas is very helpfull in order to find a direction.

 Early Crank Design